TrickfireRobotics/urc-2023/docs/getting_started.md

 [![IMAGE ALT TEXT](https://img.youtube.com/vi/7TVWlADXwRw/0.jpg)](https://www.youtube.com/watch?v=7TVWlADXwRw "Video Title")

+## **What is Git/Github?**
+Git is an open source version control software that makes working on the same codebase much easier.

+The core idea of Git is that code lives on different "branches" where code differs as developers work on it.
+There is always a "master/main" branch which represents code that is ready to be deployed into action.

+As you work on your code in a **feature branch**, you will "save" changes represented as a **Git commit**.
+After you have committed enough changes/additions, you then can open up a **Pull Request** in order for other developers to review your code before it then gets merged into the master/main branch.
+After it is merged, congratulations your feature is now live.

+Github is a website that allows us to have a Git repository that lives on the cloud.
+This makes sharing remote repositories very easy.

+If you have no clue what commands to use for Git, go [here](https://learngitbranching.js.org/?locale=en_US) to learn!
+Just a couple of lessons are enough to understand how it works.

 ## **Documentation**
 All of the documentation for this codebase is stored inside this `docs` folder.
 Here, you will find a markdown file for each ROS Node (packge/folder) under the `src` folder that explains its workings in more detail.